 - 1. Engage with concepts associated with the economics and functioning of the international financial markets and institutions. - 2.
 Critically discuss issues pertaining the regulation and supervision of financial markets. - 3.
 Interpret theoretical concepts related to the national and international monetary system. - 4.
 Critically evaluate information related to financial issues in a global context with an emphasis on the advantages and complexity of being international.

-Taking into consideration the general competences that the degree-holder must acquire (as these appear in the information, with the use of the necessary technology technology Adapting to new situations

-Diploma Supplement and appear below), chose the ones that the course is aiming at.
+Taking into consideration the general competences that the degree-holder must acquire (as these appear in the Diploma Supplement and appear below), chose the ones that the course is aiming at.